AnushLMuradyan/exercise/docs.md

 This documentation described how to user the Pavel robotic toothbrush.

-Note that this toothbrush is not safe to use for children, adults, or pets.
+Note that this toothbrush is totaly safe to use for children, adults, or pets.